 He gave examples of how they've started to release Horizon and Workrooms, and some of these experiences help make you feel like you're present with someone in a place.

-Holograms are getting more real: Mark highlights how VR is already here, and it won't be long for it to get to mainstream augmented reality.
+Holograms are getting more real: Mark highlights how VR is already here, and it won't be long before it to gets to mainstream augmented reality.
 He gives an instance of holograms in the living room.
 He also shares a reference to a video of himself fencing with Olympic gold medallist Lee Kiefer.

 In the context of AR glasses, he also underscores how we can soon start expecting to see things looking like normal-looking glasses that can project holograms into the world within the next five years.

-Meta Plans to factor into the Web3 (Metaverse space): Mark explains the intentions to build within the Metaverse, which has become a solid focal point for his enterprise and internal operations.
-He highlights that the investment is ramping up and would be over $10 billion in the space.
+Meta Plans to Factor into the Web3 (Metaverse space): Mark explains the intentions to build within the Metaverse, which has become a solid focal point for his enterprise and internal operations.
+He highlights that the investment is ramping up and would be over $10 billion in space.